celo-org/docs/docs/cel2/faq.md

 ## What happened to these features?

 - CELO token duality?
-Supported, see [Token Duality](https://specs.celo.org/token_duality.html)
+Supported, see [Token Duality](https://specs.celo.org/token_duality.html).
 - Fee currencies?
-Supported, see [Fee Abstraction](https://specs.celo.org/fee_abstraction.html)
+Supported, see [Fee Abstraction](https://specs.celo.org/fee_abstraction.html).
 - Epoch rewards?
-Supported in Alfajores and Mainnet
+Supported in Alfajores and Mainnet, see [Epochs and Rewards](https://specs.celo.org/smart_contract_updates_from_l1.html#epochs-and-rewards).

 ## Not sure what you need to do?